 Marriage and Family Therapy Program

-Students majoring in the Marriage and Family Therapy program leading to a Master of Arts degree will take courses listed below.
-This program is designed to meet the need for advanced preparation of counselors who work with families in a wide variety of work settings.
+Students majoring in the Marriage and Family Therapy program leading to a Master of Arts degree take courses listed below.
+This program is designed for advanced preparation of therapists to work with families in a wide variety of settings.

-The Marriage and Family Therapy program and Appalachian State University have maintained full accreditation since 1998 with the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+The Marriage and Family Therapy program and Appalachian State University has maintained accreditation since 1998 with the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).

 The MFT program is accredited by the International Accreditation Commission for Systemic Therapy Education (IACSTE) through the Family Therapy Association (IFTA) ifta-familytherapy.org.